 2025-09-29

-Use simple simulations (e.g., coin flips in R) to illustrate randomness in equally likely outcomes.
+Use simulations (e.g., coin flips in R) to illustrate randomness in equally likely outcomes.

 Identify sample spaces and events for basic experiments, and define probability calculations.